ricardolarajacome/ricardolarajacome/README.md

 🌱 I'm currently learning Python and Alteryx.

-❓ Questions? 💬 Ask me about SQL, Tableau and PowerBI.
+💬 Ask me about SQL, Tableau and PowerBI.

 👀 Have a look at my Tableau projects: https://public.tableau.com/app/profile/ricardo.lara/vizzes